WiseLibs/better-sqlite3/docs/api.md

 ### .table(*name*, *definition*) -> *this*

-Registers a [virtual table module](https://www.sqlite.org/vtab.html).
-Virtual tables can be queried just like real tables, except their results do not exist in the database file; instead, they are calculated on-the-fly by a JavaScript [generator function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*).
+Registers a [virtual table](https://www.sqlite.org/vtab.html).
+Virtual tables can be queried just like real tables, except their results do not exist in the database file; instead, they are calculated on-the-fly by a [generator function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*) in JavaScript.

 ```js
 const fs = require('fs');